-

 - Affected community groups

-We’ll look at our existing nuisance gathering by-law and decide if it addresses the concerns that have been raised.
-We’ll also explore the possibility of creating a new by-law to regulate protests near places of worship in Mississauga.
+We looked at our existing nuisance gathering by-law to decide if it addresses the concerns that have been raised.
+We also explored the possibility of creating a new by-law to regulate protests near places of worship in Mississauga.

-All research, feedback and ideas gathered during this process will be used to inform a recommendation that will be presented to City Council.
+All research, feedback and ideas gathered during this process were used to inform a recommendation that was presented to City Council.

 Public engagement